nerdbaggy/StatusPage/README.md

 Installation
 ==============================
 To install UptimeRobot Public Status Page just clone or download this repo, and place in a web accessable folder.
-Then edit the config.php to fit your needs.
+Then edit the config.php in the includes folder to fit your needs.
 Thats it!

 How to configure
 ==============================